Dynamic Data Types using std::variant and Unions

 When using this, we also typically need to use the std::variant_size type trait, to discover how many alternatives there are.

-For example, below, we get the type of the last alternative in our variant.
+In the following example, we get the type of the last alternative in our variant.
 Given the indexing is zero-based, the last index is one less than the size of the alternative list:

 template <typename T>